-Stent placement allows for the placement of tubular metal scaffolds which open up the vein if it can’t remain open without help.
+Stent placement allows for the placement of tubular metal scaffolds which open the vein if it cannot remain open without help.

 Thrombolysis is used when clots are involved, and can dissolve the clots to allow for a freer flow of blood through the affected veins.
 This is usually done through a specialized catheter placed inside the clot itself and may involve a 24-hour ICU stay.

 The internal evaluation of the veins may also be required during the use of any of these procedures.
 For that purpose, MIVA Medical uses intravascular ultrasound (IVUS) to achieve accurate readings.

 All of these interventions may be performed as outpatient procedures at our MIVA Medical facility.
 We ensure everything from diagnosis and venograms to the complete medical procedures required, including anesthesia (through mild or moderate sedation).
 Although these treatments are only minimally invasive, you may want to avoid any heavy lifting for a period of about 5 days after they are completed.
 Blood thinners may also be needed on some occasions.